 "There is a transformative effect and an influence that is great.
 Those extra dollars are critical," explains Fran McSweeney, vice provost for faculty affairs.
-Distinguished professorships and endowed chairs supplement existing salaries, provide "bridge funds" for new and ongoing research, enable travel to professional conferences, and provide stipends to hire research assistants.
-Faculty members appointed to endowed positions demonstrate best practices and excellence in service, improving the quality of a WSU education, she adds.

-Endowed positions also advance the reputation of research and scholarship at Washington State and give the University the worldwide visibility that attracts top educators and quality graduate/professional students and undergraduates, according to McSweeney.
+Distinguished professorships and endowed chairs supplement existing salaries, provide "bridge funds" for new and ongoing research, enable travel to professional conferences, and the reputation of research and scholarship at Washington State and give the University the worldwide visibility that attracts top educators and quality graduate/professional students and tract other excellent faculty and highachieving students."